-Has your board outgrown its board?
-As published in smorgasBoard@ September 2008 Page 4 of 6
+Has Your Organization Outgrown Its Board?
+As published in smorgasBoard@

+September 2008

+Page 4 of 6

 7. Does your board meet regularly in executive session?

 For many nonprofits, executive sessions-that is, meetings without paid staff or non-board members present-are reserved for crises or for discussions of CEO compensation.
 Some CEOs are reluctant to leave the room for fear of losing control.